iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Added [EditTools.registerProjectLocationTools]($editor-frontend) method.
 These tools are no longer automatically registered by [EditTools.initialize]($editor-frontend).
 Applications that wish to include these tools and also register the required [BasicManipulationCommand]($editor-backend) with [EditCommandAdmin]($editor-backend) should call this new method.

-Removal of several @alpha and @beta test tools for creating Generic:PhysicalObject class elements that didn't belong in the core package.
+Removal of several @alpha test tools for creating Generic:PhysicalObject class elements that didn't belong in the core package.

 ## Lock Control